 ApplicationThere is an extensive online application process that not only asks for information that would qualify them to serve as a counselor, but also requires answers related to their personal faith, their experience working with children, and their experience teaching certain skills.
 The application is a combination of short answer questions and essay questions that demand in-depth explanations.

 ReferencesDuring the online application process, applicants are required to provide four references.
 We ask for a Pastor or Spiritual Mentor, a Teacher or a Coach, an Employer who has observed the applicant in a work setting, as well an a Character Reference or someone who knows the applicant very well.
-All four references are required and collected directly from the reference and independently from the applicant.
-After review, our Team of Directors contacts select references directly to further discuss the applicant.
+All four references are collected directly from the reference and independently from the applicant.
+After review, our Team of Directors contacts selects references directly to further discuss the applicant.

-Background CheckOnce applicants are fully vetted through the above screening process, we require an extensive criminal background check that searches county courts, state sex offender registries, state Administrative Offices of Courts, Departments of Correction, and Departments of Public Safety, federal Office of Foreign Asset Control (OFAC), and proprietary compiled data.
+Background CheckOnce applicants are fully vetted through the screening process, we require an extensive criminal background check that searches county courts, state sex offender registries, state Administrative Offices of Courts, Departments of Correction, and Departments of Public Safety, federal Office of Foreign Asset Control (OFAC), and proprietary compiled data.
 We also search the National Sex Offender Registries of all 50 States, Washington D.C., U.S. Territories and U.S. Native American Tribes.
 Furthermore, all staff are subject to Random Drug Screening.

 Ensuring that your children are safe is our top priority.
 We believe this begins with our staff.
 Here are three ways we keep your child safe through the team we cultivate: